KHard2Bme/Coffee_Sales_Dashboard_Excel/README.md

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- In order for the company to see more sales by customers with a loyalty card there needs to be some advantages added.
-Maybee discounts applied to certain coffee tpyes, roasts or popular coffee sizes on special days or when enough points have been accrued.
-There can even be shorter delivery times applied as well.
+- In order for the company to see more sales by customers with a loyalty card there needs to be some features added.

+- With features added to loyalty card, regular users would want to upgrade and take advantage as well; company can apply a subscription fee.

 - There needs to be more sales taking place within Ireland and the United Kingdom; United States having 960 transactions while Ireland has 28 and the United Kingdom with 12.